zahlio/scrapoxy/docs/user_manual/README.md

 | port                | 8888          | TCP port of Scrapoxy |

+## Control Scrapoxy with a GUI

+You can access to the commander GUI at *http://localhost:8889/*

 ## Control Scrapoxy with a REST API

-By default, you can access to the commander at *http://localhost:8889*
+You can access to the commander API at *http://localhost:8889/api*

 ### Authenticate request